Code-Institute-Submissions/Milestone-Project-24/README.md

 The photos used in this site were obtained from pexels.com

 # Acknowledgements
-I received for this project from Code Institute's Milestone Project 2 ideas.
+I received the idea for this project from Code Institute's Milestone Project 2 ideas.
 I was struggling for a long time on where to go with my project, but the suggestions from the course really helped me settle at a memory game.